OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 We can now see how defining a deployment stack as a single, self-contained CloudFormation template provides those benefits.

-However, one significant downside to self contained deployments is that the lifecycle of all the Lambdas are tightky coupled to one another.
-In our example, you cannot deploy the Node Lmabda independantly of the Go Lambda.
+However, one significant downside to self contained deployments is that the lifecycle of all the Lambdas are tightly coupled to one another.
+In our example, you cannot deploy the Node Lambda independently of the Go Lambda.
 This becomes a problem once your stack grows in complexity, and individual teams begin taking responsibility for each Lambda.

 As you stack evolves into a true microservice architecture, you need to decouple the deployment of each Lambda.
 One approach would be to split each Lambda into its own self-contained deployment.
 Scaling multiple self-contained deployments would almost certainly require a service discovery layer to cope with the explosion of unique URLs exposed by each API Gateway instance though.